-To be eligible, the player must be prospect eligible for 2018 and have been in the system when the Top 100 series began (Jan.
+To be eligible, the player must be prospect eligible for 2020 and have been in the system when the Top 100 series began (Jan.
 21).
+Present/future tool grades will be in parenthesis, when applicable.

 Best Hitter For Average